madupaiv4/madupaiv4/README.md

  - I’m @madupaiv4
  - I’m currently learning html, css and c#
  - Pronouns: she/her
- - Fun fact: i have no ideia how use this
+ - Fun fact: i have no idea how use this

 <!---
 madupaiv4/madupaiv4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.